Asian Americans: Sexuality

 According to a Gallup survey conducted from June to September 2012, 4.3% of Asian Americans self-identify as LGBT, compared to 3.4% of the general American population.
 This makes the Asian-American population disproportionately over-represented within the LGBT community.
 In a Gallup survey conducted in 2017, 4.9 percent of Asian Americans identified as LGBT, representing the second-highest growth of LGBT representation in the United States, behind Hispanic Americans.

+Marriages

+Most Asian Americans marry within their own ethnicities, but a significant number intermarry with other races.

+Interracial Married couples in the United States in 2006: Asian men with Asian women was 2,493,000.
+Asian men with White female married couples 174,000 while vice versa was 530,000.
+Asian men with black women 6,000 compared to 34,000 vice versa.

+Married couples in the United States in 2010: 2,885,000 Asian men with Asian females.
+219,000 Asian men with White females while vice versa was 529,000.
+Asian men with Black women 9,000 while vice versa was 39,000.

 Religion

 According to a Pew Research Center survey conducted from July 5, 2022, to January 27, 2023, the religious landscape of Asian Americans is both diverse and evolving, encompassing Christianity, Buddhism, Hinduism, Islam, and the unaffiliated.
 These religious identities often intersect with cultural practices, creating a unique blend of spirituality that varies significantly across subgroups.
 Beyond formal identification, many Asian Americans express cultural or ancestral connections to religious traditions, highlighting the multifaceted role of religion in their lives.

 Christianity has experienced the largest decline, dropping from 42% in 2012 to 34% in 2023, reflecting increasing secularisation in the United States and immigration from countries in which Christianity is a minority religion (China and India in particular).
 This development has been accompanied by a rise in traditional Asian religions, with the people identifying with them doubling during the same decade.